AI-Wales/Session2-Intro_to_Classification/README.md

 We will use this to train some popular supervised classification algorithms in Python and [SciKit-Learn](http://scikit-learn.org/stable/).

-The first Notebook looks at the data set in more detail and does some basic exploratory data analysis on it.
+The first couple of Notebooks introduc you to the environment and look at the data set in more detail and shows how you can perform  some basic exploratory data analysis.

 ## Getting the Data
 The data can be downloaded from the ICS archives but is also included with SciKit-Learn.
-There is a helper module in the repo that has a function `get_iris_data()` that automatically loads the Iris data set for you - so we dont have to worry too much about how this is done today.
+To make life especially easy there is a helper module in the repo that has a function `get_iris_data()` that automatically loads the Iris data set for you - so we dont have to worry too much about how this is done today.
 The function also identifies which columns will be used as features (X) and labels (y).

 ### Test - Train Split
 This function also splits the data into __Train__ data and __Test__ data.
 As the names suggest, we will use one set to train our model and then test the model on the other set.